Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

 * Basic familiarity with functional programming and data types
 * If you want to build and run the examples yourself:
-  - clone `https://github.com/explorable-viz/fluid-article` and install the software mentioned in the `README`
+  - clone the [fluid-article](https://github.com/explorable-viz/fluid-article) template repo and install the software mentioned in the `README`
   - complete the `yarn install` step and ideally verify the installation with `yarn bundle` and `yarn test`

 ## Introduction to Git and GitHub for beginners (Monday)